Skip to content

 Terminal window

-remoteclaw hooks install <path-or-spec>
+remoteclaw plugins install <path-or-spec>

 Example package.json: